-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a)(1) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for issuance under equity compensation plans (excluding securities reflected in column(a)) (c) Equity compensation plans approved by security holders 5,044,891 \$ 15.70 1,639,890(2) Equity compensation plans not approved by security holders 9,252,251 \$ 18.15 2,706,906 Total 14,297,142 \$ 17.29 4,346,796
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a)(1) exercise of exercise price of g options, outstanding options, und rights warrants and rights Number of securities remaining available for issuance under equity compensation plans (excluding securities reflected in column(a)) (c) Equity compensation plans approved by security holders 5,044,891 \$ 15.70 1,639,890(2) Equity compensation plans not approved by security holders 9,252,251 \$ 18.15 2,706,906 Total 14,297,142 \$ 17.29 4,346,796

-- (1) Does not include options to purchase 62,317 shares assumed in connection with the acquisition of Bradford Particle Design Ltd (with a weighted-average exercise price of \$7.46 per share) and options to purchase 593,875 shares we assumed in connection with the acquisition of Shearwater Corporation (with a weighted-average exercise price of \$0.03 per share). - (2) Includes 660,000 shares of common stock available for future issuance under our Employee Stock Purchase Plan as of December 31, 2003.
+(1) Does not include options to purchase 62,317 shares assumed in connection with the acquisition of Bradford Particle Design Ltd (with a weighted-average exercise price of \$7.46 per share) and options to purchase 593,875 shares we assumed in connection with the acquisition of Shearwater Corporation (with a weighted-average exercise price of \$0.03 per share).

+(2) Includes 660,000 shares of common stock available for future issuance under our Employee Stock Purchase Plan as of December 31, 2003.
 Eligible participants purchased an aggregate amount of 140,000 shares under the Employee Stock Purchase Plan in fiscal year 2003.